 What type of screening does reduce gun violence?

 So-called permit-to-purchase systems have shown a lot of promise.
 In such a system, all gun buyers must apply for a gun license from local law enforcement.
 Licenses are only granted to residents who clear a complete background check.
-Four states (Hawaii, Massachusetts, Illinois, and New Jersey) require a permit for all gun purchases.
-Six more (Connecticut, Iowa, Michigan, Nebraska, New York, and North Carolina) require permits to buy or own a handgun.
+Five states (Connecticut, Hawaii, Massachusetts, Illinois, and New Jersey) require a permit for all gun purchases.
+Five more (Iowa, Michigan, Nebraska, New York, and North Carolina) require permits to buy or own a handgun.

 Research by Webster strongly suggests that permit-to-purchase laws reduce gun deaths.
 That may be because they are straightforward to comply with and enforce: Before a private dealer completes a sale, he just has to ask to see the buyer’s permit, rather than initiate a background check through a computerized system and wait for the result.
 When a police officer apprehends someone with a firearm, the permit, or lack of one, provides strong indication of whether the person is a legal gun owner.